INCOME TAX ISSUES

 "If the loan is a recourse loan, then depending on the facts, you may have COD income, and potentially a reportable gain".

-A seller of a short sale property could be "insolvent" for tax purposes, i.e., overall debts exceed assets at the time the cancellation of debt income is realized.
+A seller of a short sale property or a foreclosure sale could be "insolvent" for tax purposes, i.e., overall debts exceed assets at the time the cancellation of debt income is realized.
 When a taxpayer is "insolvent," under both state and federal law, the tax liability for the cancellation of debt could be limited or eliminated.
 See How to use the Insolvency Exclusion from Debt Forgiveness Tax

 For further information on other tax issues relating to foreclosures and short sales including both calculation of gain or loss as well as debt forgiveness issues , see the excellent article Tax Consequences of a "Short Sale" of Real Estate vs. Foreclosure